|

 - MAHMOUD:

-Variant of Arabic Mahmud,
+Variant spelling of Arabic Mahmud,

 meaning "praiseworthy."

-- MAHMUD:
+- MAHMUD

 Ancient form of Arabic Muhammad, meaning